 VigRX Plus tablets

-The Therapeutic Goods Administration (TGA) has tested a product labelled VigRX Plus tablets and found that it contains the undeclared substance tadalafil.
+The Therapeutic Goods Administration (TGA) has tested four samples of a product labelled VigRX Plus tablets and found that two of those samples contained the undeclared substance tadalafil.
+The two samples tested by the TGA that contained tadalafil are counterfeit versions of VigRX Plus tablets.

 - Tadalafil should only be used on the advice of a medical practitioner and requires a prescription by a medical practitioner.
 The taking of medicines containing tadalafil without the advice of a medical practitioner poses a significant and serious health risk.

-Photos of the product tested by TGA appear below.
+Photos of the two products tested by TGA which contained tadalafil appear below.

 VigRX Plus tablets (counterfeit or otherwise) have not been assessed by the TGA for quality, safety or efficacy.

-VigRX Plus tablets are not approved for sale in Australia.
+VigRX Plus tablets (counterfeit or otherwise) are not approved for sale in Australia.

 Information for consumers